Vital Alsar Pacific raft expeditions: La Pacífica

 His first adventure took place in 1966.
 The day after his wedding, he boarded a simple raft, La Pacífica, intended to cover the route between Ecuador and Australia.
 This journey was cut short by a severe teredo worm attack in the wood of his raft.
-The raft sank after 143 days of navigation being rescued by a German ship.
+The raft sank after 143 days of navigation, with the crew being rescued by a German ship.

 La Balsa

 The second raft, La Balsa (Spanish for The Raft), featured a balsa wood and hemp rope built structure, to which was attached two hardwood masts, to support a square canvas sail.
 In contrast to the oar used for steering on Kon-Tiki, the La Balsa featured a hardwood moving keelboard (known as Guaras in Ecuador) which allowed it to be actively sailed toward favourable currents, rather than drifting.

 The voyage was to be from Guayaquil in Ecuador.
 Alsar had recruited Marc Modena, a Frenchman, and Norman Tetreault, a Canadian, and with work already begun, they were later joined by Chilean student Gabriel Salas.
 The crew was also joined by a stowaway cat named Minet, whom they called the "fifth crew member."

 The La Balsa expedition lasted 160 days, starting in Ecuador on May 29, 1970, and ended at Mooloolaba in Australia on November 5, 1970.

 The 8,600 mile (13,800 km), voyage was, at the time, the longest in known history.

 Following the expedition, the raft was taken on a road tour of Australia, being displayed in Brisbane, Sydney, Melbourne and Adelaide, before being shipped to Spain.